This post may contain affiliate links. Please read my disclosure policy.

 The process is pretty easy and hands-off, just mix, dump and bake.

-First time I ate granola that didn’t come out of a cereal box was in college, when my friend let me sample her mom’s homemade version.
+First time I ate homemade granola that didn’t come out of a box was in college, when my friend let me sample her mom’s homemade version.

 I actually still remember that moment because it changed what the word “homemade” meant to me, forever.